jmdejong/Asciifarm/README.md

 - autofight/autoretaliate?
 - display target enemy health
 - better reaction on player death
-- room unloading when there are no players
 - better inventory selection
 - runtime-created rooms
 - in-game chat